elg0nz/Sanscourier/source/_posts/2013-02-16-be-agile-as-a-spaceteam.markdown

 the tasks (though you may do so), but figuring out a way of communicating these instructions to your team.

-"Implement a leaderboard to drive the engagement in the basic customer segment" is an instruction as cryptic as "setting up the Finite Plexus to 3" and it involves Design, Engineering and Product.
+"Implement a leader board to drive the engagement in the basic customer segment" is an instruction as cryptic as "setting up the Finite Plexus to 3" and it involves Design, Engineering and Product.